These reading comprehension worksheets let you practice intermediate-level English reading skills.

 Tests like the TOEFL, IELTS, or SAT expect you to make inferences and to recognize the implications of what you read.
-They test your critical thinking skills (your ability to recognize the author's biases or purpose.
-Is the author trying to manipulate you or sell you something?)
+They test your critical thinking skills.
+Can you recognize the author's purpose or biases?
+Is the author trying to manipulate you or sell you something?

 These skills are important at work as well as school-- and you can practice them on these worksheets.
 (If you need help with some of them, see Improve Your Reading Skills.)

 If you have questions, comments, or suggestions about the worksheets, I’d be happy to hear.
-Use the Contact me button on the left navigation bar and fill out the short form, or make a comment at the bottom of the page..
+Use the Contact me link or make a comment, both at the bottom of the page.